stuartpb/couchdb-in-a-hurry/README.md

 Data interactions match traditional REST semantics as closely as they can; replication is triggered via an RPC-like POST with a JSON body of named `source` and `target` arguments.

 ### Replicating

+Replication is essentially *the* data transfer mechanism in CouchDB, especially in scenarios like PouchDB where you operate on a local database that live-replicates to CouchDB when connected to the Internet.

 Both `source` and `target` may refer to either local or remote databases, meaning a CouchDB server can push its data to another server, pull data from another server, push data from one local database to another, or coordinate a replication between two remote databases (on one remote server or two).